bees-hive/aws-creds/README.md

 Commands:
   {describe-creds,scan-local,scan-ic,session-ic}
-    describe-creds      describes the AWS credentials in the currrent shell session scan-local          generates shell aliases for the local AWS CLI configuration scan-ic             generates shell aliases for an AWS IAM Identity Center session-ic          authenticates an AWS Identity Center role
+    describe-creds      describes the AWS credentials in the current shell session scan-local          generates shell aliases for the local AWS CLI configuration scan-ic             generates shell aliases for an AWS IAM Identity Center session-ic          authenticates an AWS Identity Center role
 ```

 Below you can find more detailed explanations of the commands.